 This Indian Standard (Third Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Industrial Gases Sectional Committee had been approved by the Chemical Division Council.

-This standard was originally published in 1970 to define the quality of refrigerants used for refrigeration and air conditioning, as solvents and for aerosol making purposes, with a view to provide guidance to the manufacturer, seller, purchaser, and the end user, who may assure the supply of proper quality of these products.
-The standard was subsequently revised in 1983 & 1993.
+This standard was first published in 1970.
+The standard was subsequently revised in 1983 and 1993.
+To define the quality of refrigerants used for refrigeration and air conditioning, as solvents and for aerosol making purposes, with a view to provide guidance to the manufacturer, seller, purchaser, and the end user, who may assure the supply of proper quality of these products.

 In accordance with the montreal protocol, developing nations committed to initiating a decrease in the consumption and production of HCFCs by 2015, aiming for a complete 100% reduction by 2030.
 At least 4 out of the 6 gases that are CFCs (R-11, R-12, R-113, R-114) included in the standard have been phased out worldwide and have been banned in India under ODS Rules on account of being high ozone depleting substances (CFCs).
 Further gas R-21 cannot be produced any longer under the ODS Rules, and HCFC (R-22) will be phased out by 2030 due to high GWP as a GHG.